Political Science and International Affairs

-With a Bachelor of Arts in Political Science, you will be prepared for community-oriented careers whether in public life or behind the scenes.
+Whether in public life or behind the scenes, Gardner-Webb will help develop the skills you need.
 You will explore political, social, and historical concepts and develop skills in analysis, research, writing, and communication.

-The Bachelor of Arts in Political Science program offers an excellent background for professions in law and law enforcement, education, journalism, civil society, community organizing, political commentary, and public service at the local, state, national, and international level.
+The Bachelor of Arts in Political Science and International Affairs program offers an excellent background for professions in law and law enforcement, education, journalism, civil society, community organizing, political commentary, and public service at the local, state, national, and international level.

 You’ll develop important skills in research, analysis, critical thinking, and effective writing and oral communication.
 Through classroom curriculum and real-world internship environments, students will also gain a deeper understanding of the political, social, historical, economic, and cultural forces influencing and changing American institutions and politics, public opinion, and more.